US economy shrank 3.5% in 2020 after growing 4% last quarter

 The outlook for the 2021 economy remains hazy.
 Economists warn that a sustained recovery won't likely take hold until vaccines are distributed and administered nationwide and government-enacted rescue aid spreads through the economy — a process likely to take months.

+On Thursday, the government reported that applications for unemployment benefits declined last week but remained at a historically high 847,000, evidence that companies keep cutting jobs as the pandemic continues to rage.
+Before the virus erupted in the United States in March, weekly applications for jobless aid had never topped 700,000, even during the Great Recession.

-On Wednesday, the Federal Reserve took note of the economic threats.
-It kept its benchmark interest rate at a record low near zero and stressed that it would keep pursuing its low-rate policies until a recovery is well underway.
+The Federal Reserve took note of the economic threats after its latest policy meeting ended Wednesday.
+The Fed kept its benchmark interest rate at a record low near zero and stressed that it would keep pursuing its low-rate policies until a recovery is well underway.
 The Fed acknowledged that the economy has faltered in recent months, with hiring weakening especially in industries affected by the raging pandemic, notably restaurants, bars, hotels and others involved in face-to-face public contact.

 Hiring in the United States has slowed for six straight months, and employers shed jobs in December for the first time since April.
 The job market has sputtered as the pandemic and colder weather have discouraged Americans from traveling, shopping, dining out or visiting entertainment venues.
 Retail sales have declined for three straight months.